Jordan-physicochemical/RDKit-and-ORCA-physicochemical-property-calculations/Property_calculation_workflow_v1.md

 # Workflow used to calculate physicochemical properties of 217 single-site monomeric fungicides with known modes of action.
-#### 384 Properties were calculated using RDKit, and another 11 quantum properties were calculated using ORCA.
+#### 384 Properties were calculated using RDKit, and another 11 quantum properties were calculated using ORCA, for each of 217 fungicides.

 ## RDKit Calculations (version 2025.3.3)
 RDKit Molecular descriptors were calculated from SMILES codes using RDKit.